harshsodavadiya-dev/cosmic-slackbot/README.md

 * /cosmic-ping - Checks the bot's current network latency.
 * /cosmic-catfact & /cosmic-joke - Gets cat facts or space jokes to keep the chat fun.

+(I only used AI (copilot) for debugging when I had no idea what was wrong.)

 If you want to run this project locally:
    ```bash